 So, looking into this, apparently his name is spelt wrong, and he really died in June.
 Also, his body is a few meters away from the stone.
 Maybe this was all on purpose, you know, due to being eccentric and stuff.

-Walk back to the steps to walk down Box Hill
+Walk back to the steps to descend Box Hill

 Continue along this trail to reach some woods.
-These are the woods you came though earlier on in the walk.
+These are the woods you came through at the start of the walk up Box Hill.
 The woods with all the steps.

-When you reach the steps, head down them, and the trail will lead you back to the Stepping Stones/Memorial Bridge junction.
+When you reach the steps, head down them, to descend off Box Hill.
+Keep going to reach the Stepping Stones/Memorial Bridge junction.

 Walk across the Stepping stones